Newspapers deal in stories, they have to find them and write them up every day.

 I can remember thinking “Shall I put one ‘x’ or two?
 I’ll put two, it makes the headline more dramatic.

 15?
 16?
 Who knows?
 Hopefully the information department won’t come back with a number too miniscule.”

 (Note to editor: He hopes more people go missing because it helps his little ad?
 TWAT!”)

 The information department came back and the ad ran.
 It said: “273 people go missing every day, this is the only mention it will get in a newspaper.”

-THE GUIDE TELLS YOU WHAT’S HAPPENING IN LONDON.
+THE GUIDE.
+FIND OUT WHAT’S HAPPENING IN LONDON.

 What strikes me most about these now is how aggressive they are.